 A digital revolution and the ease of access to electronic items have led to a dramatic rise in e-waste.
 The e-waste production rate has increased by 33% to 72 million tons compared to the previous decade.
 According to a Bangladesh University of Engineering & Technology published report, the total amount of e-waste in Bangladesh is expected to reach 4,62 million tonnes by 2035.
-E-waste generators are primarily driven by rapid urbanisation, increasing purchasing power, and manufacturers using planned obsolescence strategies extensively.
-Due to financial, technological, and political challenges, most developing and under-developed countries cannot manage e-waste in a manner that does not harm the environment.
+E-waste generators are primarily driven by rapid urbanization, increasing purchasing power, and manufacturers using planned obsolescence strategies extensively.
+Due to financial, technological, and political challenges, most developing and underdeveloped countries cannot manage e-waste in a manner that does not harm the environment.
 In Bangladesh, landfills are the most common method of waste disposal.
 However, using proper infrastructure can recycle and reuse e-waste instead of going to landfills.
 Around 7% of the world’s total E-waste is disposed of in Bangladesh annually.

 E-waste Production In Bangladesh

 E-waste is generated in Bangladesh from diverse sources, but mobile phones and televisions contribute the most to the total E-waste generation in the country.
-Mobile phone sets alone produced approximately 10,504 metric tonnes of E Waste in the last few years in Bangladesh.
+Mobile phone sets alone produced approximately 10,504 metric tonnes of E-Waste in the last few years in Bangladesh.
 Moreover, E-waste generation every year is around 2.81 million metric tonnes, with the majority of these wastes being subject to crude landfilling or dumped on open water bodies.

 E-waste Management In Bangladesh

-The system of managing e-waste in Bangladesh is unorganised.
+The system of managing e-waste in Bangladesh is unorganized.
 Here are multiple processes that are widely adopted, but among them, reuse practices frequently take place in Bangladesh.
 It is estimated that more than 63.37% of E-waste in Dhaka is resold after the products have been repaired.

 The electrical and electronic waste must be recycled in order to be turned into new materials that can be used again.
 Unfortunately, there is no standard recycling process across the nation.
 Particularly in Chattogram and Dhaka, only 20% to 35% of all generated e-waste is recycled, and the rest is disposed of haphazardly, which negatively impacts the environment and human health.